Foreign U.S. bond holdings at Fed jumps in latest week

 On Wednesday, Russia's central bank said it stopped its multi-billion dollar daily interventions to support the rouble which has sagged due to Western sanctions and falling oil revenues.

-On Thursday, the rouble RUB= fell to an all-time low against the dollar to 44.81 roubles per dollar before retracing to 46.82 roubles per dollar in late U.S. trading.
+On Thursday, the rouble fell to an all-time low against the dollar to 44.81 rubles per dollar before retracing to 46.82 rubles per dollar in late U.S. trading.

 Russia was the 12th largest holder of U.S. Treasuries with $118.1 billion at the end of August, according to Treasury Department data.